PostHog/posthog.com/contents/docs/index.md

 ### Contributing to PostHog

-We love contributions to PostHog, big or small.
+We love all contributions to PostHog, big or small.

 Check out our [Contributing Docs](/docs/contributing) for information on how to contribute, as well as info about how to [run a local environment](/docs/developing-locally), what our [stack](/docs/stack) is, and how the [project is structured](/docs/project-structure).